OpenSPP/documentation/docs/glossary.rst

        | 🇸🇦 المساعدة الاجتماعية

    Social insurance
-       Composed of programs that mini- mize the negative impact of economic shocks on indi- viduals and families.
-They include publicly provided or mandated insurance schemes against old age, disabil- ity, death of the main household provider, maternity leave and sickness cash benefits, and social health insurance.
-Social insurance programs are contributory, and beneficiaries receive benefits or services in recog- nition of contributions to an insurance scheme.
+       Composed of programs that minimize the negative impact of economic shocks on individuals and families.
+They include publicly provided or mandated insurance schemes against old age, disability, death of the main household provider, maternity leave and sickness cash benefits, and social health insurance.
+Social insurance programs are contributory, and beneficiaries receive benefits or services in recognition of contributions to an insurance scheme.

        | 🇫🇷 Assurance sociale